SELECTING my tree

 IMPORTANT: Your tree must be planted on the Island of Montreal, at the address provided during the purchase.

-If you wish to exchange your tree for another species, we will refund your initial order and you will have to place a new order on the www.unarbrepourmonquartier.org website, subject to stock availability.
+If you wish to exchange your tree for another species, we will refund your initial order and you will have to place a new order on the www.unarbrepourmonquartier.org website, subject to availability.

 View Terms and conditions

-How do I get a refund?
+How can I get a refund?

 Refunds are possible throughout the campaign but are no longer accepted after sales close.

-To request a refund, contact us.
+To request a refund, please contact us.

 Terms and conditions